eegsynth/eegsynth/module/avmixer/README.md

 ![TouchOSC](./touchosc.png)

-## Interfacing through software MIDI
+## Interfacing through regular MIDI

 This works if the EEGsynth avmixer module runs on the same computer as the AVmixer software.

-## Interfacing through OSC
+## Interfacing through rtpMIDI over the network

 This works regardless of whether the EEGsynth avmixer module is running on the same computer or not.
+The receiving computer should have network-MIDI, which includes every Mac and every iPhone/iPad and works with any software that uses the Core-MIDI framework.
+For MS Windows you can download the [driver](http://www.tobias-erichsen.de/software/rtpmidi.html) and follow the [instructions](http://www.tobias-erichsen.de/software/rtpmidi.html).